jgbarah/evaluating-foss-projects/processes.md

 You should notice as well that you can only measure time-to-X if X already happened.
 For example, time-to-close can only be measured for a ticket if it was already closed.
 Otherwise, you can only know that time-to-close will be longer than the time it has been open up to now, but nothing else.
 This is important, because it can cause counter-intuitive situations.

 Assume for example a project with 100 still open tickets and 50 already closed tickets.
 All 50 closed tickets had a time-to-close of 2 days.
-All the 100 open tickets were open 60 dayss ago.
+All the 100 open tickets were open 60 days ago.
 If we measure the median of time-to-close now, it will be of 2 days, since it only applies to closed tickets.
 Now, the 100 still open tickets are closed during today.
 At the end of the day, we have 50 tickets with 2 days of time-to-close, and 100 with 60 days of time-to-close.
 That is, our median of time-to-close raised to 60 days, even when we closed a lot of old tickets.
 In other words, closing a lot of tickets raised time-to-close, which could be interpreted as a decrease in performance, when it is exaclty the other way around.

 To avoid this effects, there are some other metrics, such as:

+* time-active.
+It is defined as time since the process started, only for processes which still didn't finish.
+In some sense, it is a complement to time-to-finish: while time-to-finish considers only finished processes, time-active provides a similar information, but only for processes still open.

+In the former example, time-active before closing the old 100 tickets would be 100 days foro all tickets to consider (those still open).
+After closing those 100 tickets, there are no tickets to calculate time-active, since all of them are closed.

 * time-open.
-It is defined as time-to-close for processes already closed, and time since opened for processes still open.
+It is defined as time-to-close for processes already closed, and time-active (time since opened) for processes still open.

 In the former example, time-open before closing the old 100 tickets would be of 2 days for the closed tickets, and of 60 days for still open tickets.
 That would be a median of 60 days.
 After closing the tickets, it would still be of 2 and 60 days, now keeping the median in 60 days, which at least remains constant.